 - 1. Requests for funding supplements or scope changes to existing capital projects; - 2.
 Requests for funding equipment for previously funded projects; - 3.
-Requests to proceed to the next stage for projects that have been authorized for the preplanning or detailed planning stages, but have not yet been authorized to proceed to the construction stage; - 4.
+Requests to proceed to the next stage for projects that have been authorized for the preplanning, schematic design, detailed planning, or working drawings stages, but have not yet been authorized to proceed to the construction stage; - 4.
 Requests for new capital projects (improvements, major repairs, renovations, new construction, acquisitions, etc.); and - 5.
 Requests for authorization to enter into new long-term leases meeting certain criteria or to renew existing leases that will soon expire.

 The process outlined in these instructions applies regardless of the source of financing, whether it be general fund, nongeneral fund, federal trust fund, state debt, or institutional debt.
-However, projects of all Level III institutions of higher education and of those Level II institutions delegated for capital are exempted, if the project is to be funded 100 percent with institutional funds and for which the institution does not plan to request any future general fund operating support.
+However, projects of all Level III institutions of higher education and of those Level II institutions delegated for capital are exempted if the project is to be funded 100 percent with institutional funds and the institution does not plan to request any future state operating support or use general fund-related maintenance funding such as maintenance reserve allocations.